keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 You cannot heal most of the damage done to your liver, but you can stop damaging your liver; thus, giving it time to heal itself.
 Stop drinking alcohol, or minimize your alcohol intake.
 Reduce your fatty food intake to a healthier amount.
 Drink more water.
 You know, all the basic things I’ve been writing about since I started this blog.

 No, twisting does not wring out your liver like a dish rag.
 But, it does increase circulation.
-It does help digestion, and can help spinal mobility.
+It can help digestion, and aide in spinal mobility.

 And no, you can’t sweat out your hangover.
 You have to live with your mistakes.
 But, you can drink more water to help the process along.